ycarowr/UnityHexagonLibrary2d/README.md

-## A hexagonal board scheme using Unity TileMap
+## A hexagonal board implementation using Unity TileMap

- An implementation of a hexagonal board using Unity3d TileMaps and the math described by [redblob](https://www.redblobgames.com/grids/hexagons/) and references.
+This is a reusable implementation of a hexagonal board using Unity3d TileMaps and the math described by [redblob](https://www.redblobgames.com/grids/hexagons/) and references.
+Feel free to use it in your projects.

+Any kind of feedback is appreciated.

 ## Operations
 |Diagonals|Horizontal|